yosunlu/repo759/HW03/README.md

 - Efficient Serial Sorting for Small Inputs: At higher thresholds, smaller subarrays are handled by serial sorting algorithms, which are faster and more cache-efficient for small data sizes, contributing to improved performance.
 - Diminishing Returns: Performance gains from increasing the threshold stabilize after a certain point, as the benefits of reduced overhead and efficient serial sorting balance out with the loss of parallelism.

-Second plot: The task is run with value n = 10^6, value t = 1,2,··· ,20, and ts equals to the value that yields the best performance as you found in the plot of time vs. ts.
+Second plot: The task is run with value n = 10^6, value t = 1,2,··· ,20, and ts = 256.
 ![image](https://github.com/user-attachments/assets/24a6da83-2f47-434c-a715-018b2d581054)

-- Result: The performance improves significantly when increasing from 1 to 2 threads, but beyond 2 threads, the execution time fluctuates without any clear linear trend or significant gains.
+- Result: The performance improves significantly when increasing from 1 to 6 threads, but beyond 6 threads, the execution time shows smaller improvements, eventually plateauing between 10 and 20 threads.
-- Initial Gain: The most dramatic performance improvement occurs between 1 and 2 threads, reducing execution time by nearly 50%, highlighting the benefit of parallelization for this range.
+- Initial Gain: The most dramatic performance improvement occurs between 1 and 6 threads, reducing execution time from 83.25 ms to 28.88 ms, highlighting the substantial benefit of parallelization during this range.
-- Fluctuation Beyond 2 Threads: After the initial gain, adding more threads does not result in consistent performance improvements.
-The time fluctuates between 450ms and 500ms, indicating that the overhead associated with managing and synchronizing threads offsets any potential gains from additional parallelism.
+- Fluctuation Beyond 10 Threads: After 10 threads, adding more threads results in diminishing returns, with execution times stabilizing around 18-20 ms. The improvements beyond 10 threads are minimal and do not provide significant gains, indicating the overhead from managing additional threads.
-- Possible Bottlenecks: The fluctuating performance could be due to factors like memory contention, synchronization overhead, or diminishing returns from parallelism when increasing the number of threads, especially for smaller subarrays or tasks.
+- Possible Bottlenecks: The fluctuating performance could be attributed to factors like memory contention, synchronization overhead, or diminishing returns from parallelism, especially for smaller subarrays.
+As more threads are added beyond 10, the overhead of task scheduling and memory access contention begins to offset the gains from parallel execution.

-This suggests that for this implementation, using around 2 to 4 threads yields the best performance, while increasing the number of threads beyond that point may not provide additional speedup due to parallel overhead.

 ## How to run
 *These tasks can be run on non-euler machines.*